 I haven’t written much lately because I wasn’t sure I had anything nice to say and we all know the internet is no place for negativity.
 The thing is, I’m going through a bit of a thing.
 A crisis maybe, and a graduation of sorts, to a new level of disability.
 After 15 years it’s time for me to start using a walker on the regular.
+I guess this is MS progression.
 And somehow there’s still part of me that is utterly stunned by this.
-Fifteen years with an MS diagnosis and though it feels like forever, this has been a relatively quick trip to Walkerton (even as I realize there are sadly, many who’ve reached this town even faster).
+15 with MS and though it feels like forever, this has been a relatively quick trip to Walkerton (even as I realize there are sadly, many who’ve reached this town even faster).

 I’ve only just gotten used to using a cane and it’s time for a walker.
 Well, a rollator is what we’re supposed to call them now.
-And if the cane has taught me anything, it’s that there's no going back.
-At least with MS, these things tend to be permanent, or they stick around until a new level of suck is reached and a more advanced assistive device is required.
-It's that whole graduation thing but with less pomp and more circumstance.
+And if the cane has taught me anything, it’s that there’s no going back.
+At least with MS, progression tends to be permanent.
+Mobility aids stick around until a new level of suck is reached and a more advanced assistive device is required.
+It’s that whole graduation thing but with less pomp and more circumstance.
 For there will be no keg party, no drunken make-outs and no prom dress at this grad.
-My only diploma is a bump in my EDSS score and my award, a clunky mobility aid.
+My only diploma is a bump in my EDSS score.
 Nobody wants to stay up all night celebrating this milestone.
 Although drinking until I barf does seem rather tempting right about now.

 For several weeks as I waited for Rolly’s arrival (thanks ridiculously slow health care system for giving me ample time to emotionally process all this), I was able to see the bright side.
 I told myself a Rollator will afford me more freedom.
 Greater endurance.
 A cool basket to put stuff in.

 No big deal.